bbreukelen/smoelenboek/README.md

 ### Installation
 * Clone the source-code into your computer.
-* Add the people's photos in the "Pasfotos" using JohnDoe.jpg as filename
+* Add the people's photos in a folder called "Pasfotos" using JohnDoe.jpg as filename the folder should be in the root's parent folder, so ../Pasfotos

 ### Usage
 * Open Make-Face-Book.html in Google Chrome